notepad-plus-plus/npp-usermanual/content/docs/searching.md

 * **Clear all**
 * **Open all**

 The **Find result** window/tab accumulates results from every **Find All in ...** search the user does; the results from old searches remain until the user removes them.
 Individual results can be deleted with the *Delete* key, or all previous results can be deleted by invoking **Clear all**.
 Stale results can be removed to reduce visual clutter, or when it is desired that a follow-on action should not be affected by old results.
 An example of this would be the **Open all** command which opens *all* files listed in the **Find result** tab that have previously had hits.
-If the search history in **Find result** is really long, it may not be desireable to open all files listed there, so using **Clear all** before doing some new searches (with the intent to **Open all** afterwards) may be the thing to do.
+If the search history in **Find result** is really long, it may not be desirable to open all files listed there, so using **Clear all** before doing some new searches (with the intent to **Open all** afterwards) may be the thing to do.

 The **Select all** command is self-explanatory:  *ALL* text in the **Find result** tab will be selected